Mayankbhardwaj255/Socket.io/Readme.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+ Again the gentle reminder, start the server before implementation.
 ---
 **Happy coding!** 🚀